Cecil Rhodes: Early life

-Louisa was described was a warm, cheerful woman and had an especially close relationship with Cecil out of her sons, who was described as a serious and somber child.
+Louisa was described as a warm, cheerful woman and had an especially close relationship with Cecil out of her sons, who was described as a serious and sombre child.
 In contrast, he had a more distant relationship with his father, owing to the latter's career and advanced age; when he was present, Rhodes described him as coolly pragmatic, interrogating his son's dreams and fancies and encouraging him to rebuild them on "more practical lines."
 He had three sisters and eight brothers, though two of them died in infancy.
 His siblings included Frank Rhodes, a British Army officer.

 From a young age, he had a close relationship with Sophia, his mother's unmarried sister and his godmother, and spent many vacations at her manor in Sleaford or in the Channel Islands.
 With her help, his father sent his elder sons to prestigious public schools.
 However, at the age of nine, Cecil was sent instead to Bishop's Stortford Grammar School for unclear reasons, some speculating it was due to poor health or financial troubles.
 He was noted by his teachers to be an active but unremarkable pupil.

 At the age of sixteen, Rhodes was removed from school by his father, who intended on tutoring him personally in preparation for university.
 However, not long after, he fell ill.
-There were worries that he might've contracted tuberculosis, something that had already befell other members of the family; as treatment, the family doctor recommended a long sea voyage, and his father sent him to Natal, South Africa, where his brother Herbert had received a grant for 200 acres to farm cotton.
+There were worries that he might have contracted tuberculosis, something that had already befallen other members of the family; as treatment, the family doctor recommended a long sea voyage, and his father sent him to Natal, South Africa, where his brother Herbert had received a grant for 200 acres to farm cotton.